OatsProgramming/next-auth-signout-issue/README.md

 ## Details of the issue:

-Able to sign out ONLY when users sign out from the same page they signed in from.
-That's pretty much the overview of it.
-I've tested it for other scenarios and you'll be able to see the result on those pages.
+Most of the information will be available on the page.tsx files.
+Here's the general overview: able to sign out ONLY when users sign out from the same page they signed in from.

 _Please don't worry about the Form component, the Route Handler, and the dependencies related to it.
 I've tested the repo with and without it; it has no effect on with the auth issue.
 It's simply to help with the replication process._